FiftyShadows/Python/shell.md

 netstat -an

-netstat -an | grey ESTABLISHED
+netstat -an | grep ESTABLISHED

-netstat -an | grey ESTABLISHED | wc -l
+netstat -an | grep ESTABLISHED | wc -l